baetis-ma/testbench/index.md

 ```
 ##### The software indicates trigger sample with a red ‘\*’ on the time axis, in the case of triggers outside of the plot arrows are shown pointing in the direction of the trigger point.
 The trigger is offset from the start of trace by a user defined trigger offset.
 ## 6. Oscilloscope Demonstration
 ##### To start the program enter `./oscope0 | gnuplot`.
 For a full list of commands available type h, a list of commands shows on the screen below.
-Most of these commands do not need much explaination, y toogles adding 4 volt offsets to each channel, u changes oscope display update rate.
-A example is shown of changing the timebase.
-Commands can be entered as a command string, if the command string is recognised and the parameters valid the command will be applied.
-If the command was not recognised the first char of the string will be examined as the menu shows, the user will be prompted for input.
+Most of these commands do not need much explanation, y toggles adding 4 volt offsets to each channel, u changes oscope display update rate.
+An example is shown of changing the timebase.
+Commands can be entered as a command string, if the command string is recognized and the parameters valid the command will be applied.
+If the command was not recognized the first char of the string will be examined as the menu shows, the user will be prompted for input.
 ```
 --> ./oscope | gnuplot
 help                                 (typed by user or just h)